 Water levels in Big Bear Lake are measured continuously based on a reference mark located on the upstream side of the dam.
 In July 1998, Big Bear MWD completed installation of a continuous lake level recorder.
 The lake level recorder is a Global Water Model WL300 and is enclosed in a stilling well, which is attached to the upstream face of the dam.
 Lake level data is continuously transmitted by a remote telemetry unit (RTU) in the control building at the dam.
 From there, data is transmitted via radio to a central computer in the administrative offices of Big Bear MWD.
 The automatically recorded values have been used since July 1998.
 The recorder can only record lake levels when the lake is within 15 feet of the top of the dam (i.e. above a gauge height of 57.33 feet).
-In 2020, the lake was within the top 15 feet all year.
-As a result, Big Bear MWD had recorded values for all of 2020.
+In 2021, the lake was within the top 15 feet until the end of summer.
+As a result, Big Bear MWD had recorded values for the first nine months of 2021 and relied on manual measurements for the balance of the year.

-The lake began the year at a gauge height of 60.89 feet and ended the year at a gauge height of 59.19 feet.
-Over the year, the lake level dropped 1.70 feet.
-The lowest recorded lake level was 59.11 feet or 13.14 feet below the top of the dam, and it occurred on December 27, 2020.
-The highest recorded lake level was 62.84 feet, which occurred on May 4, 2020.
+The lake began the year at a gauge height of 59.19 feet and ended the year at a gauge height of 57.27 feet.
+Over the year the lake level dropped 1.92 feet.
+The lowest lake level was 57.57 feet or 16.76 feet below the top of the dam, and it occurred on December 13, 2021.
+The highest recorded lake level was 59.35 feet, which occurred on seven days in February 2021.
 The lake is full at a gauge height reading of 72.33 feet (6,743.20 feet above msl) and is empty at a gauge height of zero.

 The Watermaster uses an established gauge height-lake capacity table to estimate the volume of water in the lake from the measured gauge heights.
-At the beginning of the year, the lake contained 42,590 acre-feet of water.
-At the end of the year, there were 38,663 acre-feet of water in the lake.
-The lake content decreased by 3,927 acre-feet during 2020.
+At the beginning of the year, the lake contained 38,663 acre-feet of water.
+At the end of the year, there were 34,418 acre-feet of water in the lake.
+The lake content decreased by 4,245 acre-feet during 2021.
 When full, the lake contains 73,320 acre-feet of water.